alecames/SpectrumTool/README.md

 ## License

-This project is licensed under the MIT License - [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - See [LICENSE](LICENSE) file for details.